pymupdf/PyMuPDF-Optional-Material/docs/document.rst

       :arg str filetype: A string specifying the type of document.
 This may be something looking like a filename (e.g. ``"x.pdf"``), in which case MuPDF uses the extension to determine the type, or a mime type like ``application/pdf``.
 Just using strings like ``"pdf"`` will also work.

       :arg rect: a rectangle specifying the desired page size.
 This parameter is only meaningful for document types with a variable page layout ("reflowable" documents), like e-books or HTML, and ignored otherwise.
-Must be non-empty and finite if specified.
+If specified, it must be a non-empty, finite rectangle with top-left coordinates (0, 0).
+Together with parameter ``fontsize``, each page will be accordingly laid out and hence also determine the number of pages.
       :type rect: :ref:`Rect`

-      :arg float width: desired page width for a reflowable document.
-Ignored if ``rect`` is given.
-      :arg float height: desired page height for a reflowable document.
-Ignored if ``rect`` is given.
-      :arg float fontsize: the default fontsize for a reflowable document.
-Ignored if no new page dimension is provided.
+      :arg float fontsize: the default fontsize for reflowable document types.
+This parameter is ignored if parameter ``rect`` is not specified.
+Together with ``rect`` the page layout is recalculated.

-      .. note:: ``rect``, ``width``, ``height`` and ``fontsize`` are used to calculate the layout of a reflowable document, otherwise ignored.
-Also refer to :meth:`layout`.

       Overview of possible forms (using the ``open`` synonym of ``Document``):